ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 Alternatives for solving these problems are the following:

 1. A dynamic number of columns for storing tags, but the performance may suffer.
-2. Possible solutions for this are searching by iterating over the whole table, which is not feasible (see 4.) or using a higher level library such as [aquero](https://uwdata.github.io/arquero/).
+2. Possible solutions for this are searching by iterating over the whole table, which is not feasible (see 4.) or using typed arrays and caching to speed up the search for the relevant columns.
 3. The use of a higher level library [geoarrow](https://github.com/geoarrow/geoarrow-js/blob/main/src/worker/transferable.ts)
 4. In the following table are presented different iteration strategies over 1M long arrays, and how they compare with the chosen method and the basic typed array iteration: